3xnihil/LazyFPGA/README.md

-# LazyFPGA
+# Install Quartus Prime the lazy way

-## (Nearly) fully automated setup for Intel FPGA supporting RHEL- and Debian-based GNU+Linux distros
+## LazyFPGA: a widely automated setup for Intel's FPGA suite, supporting RHEL- and Debian-based GNU+Linux distros
-This helper script **aims to greatly improve user experience** of the **offical Quartus Prime Lite installer** by automatically doing all the stuff you'd still had to fix after install of which Intel forgot about.
+This script **aims to greatly improve user experience** of the **offical Quartus Prime Lite installer** by automatically doing all the stuff Intel forgot about and you'd still had to fix after running it.

 ### Requirements
 * **GNU+Linux distro based on RHEL or Debian** (*Fedora Workstation* and *Ubuntu* recommended).